 This module explores the political and cultural history of Europe during the early modern period.
 It analyses the efforts of reformers to revive their churches and societies during the sixteenth century.
-It then examines the legacy of these reform movements and considers how cultural divisions as well as competition for power led to prolonged periods of conflict within states and between states during the sixteenth and seventeenth centuries.
+It then examines the legacy of these reform movements and considers how cultural divisions, as well as competition for power, led to prolonged periods of conflict within and between states during the sixteenth and seventeenth centuries.

-Date, Time, and Place
+Date, Time and Place

-This lecture-only module comprises of two lectures per week over one term commencing in January 2022.
+This lecture-only module comprises of two lectures per week over one term commencing in January 2024.

 Please check the School of Histories and Humanities website for updates on this course at: www.histories-humanities.tcd.ie/shortcourses/

 €170 full rate, €90 concession rate.

 The concession rate is available to all those retired, over 65s, and those on a government pension / payment plan and the unwaged, including second- and third-level students.

 Please check our website in December for updates on enrolment and term dates at: www.histories-humanities.tcd.ie/shortcourses